How You Can Help

 “I appreciate you talking to me.
 How can I be most helpful?”

 Share information about the resources available and ensure they know you are not simply passing them off.
 Rather, you are directing them to the best possible support.
 If you’re unsure of what resource is best, we’d recommend providing information on several.
-This card has options for on- or off-campus support, 24-hour or limited-availability services, virtual or in-person delivery, peer or professional-based formats and self-directed learning.
+We produce a free resources card annually that you can provide to students.
+Email counselling@smu.ca to request copies (both electronic or paper formats).
+The card has options for on- or off-campus support, 24-hour or limited-availability services, virtual or in-person delivery, peer or professional-based formats and self-directed learning.

 “There are resources available I can tell you a bit about.
 Would that be okay?”

-• Remind students that many services (particularly those in the Free Resources for All Students card) are free of charge.
+- Remind students that many services are free of charge.

-• Provide take away materials (paper or virtually) for them to review later.
+- Provide take away materials (electronic or paper) for them to review later.

 The Counselling Centre at